conda-forge/blog/posts/2021-09-24-travis-security.rst

 Travis CI were being uploaded to our conda channel from PRs running on forked repositories.
 A quick investigation revealed that Travis CI was passing encrypted secrets to PR builds on forks.
 Further examination of our logs and artifacts indicated that this had been happening since about September 3, 2021.
+This security bug was subsequently confirmed by Travis CI.
 See this `CVE <https://nvd.nist.gov/vuln/detail/CVE-2021-41077>`_ for more details on this incident. **As far as we know, there were no actual exploits against conda-forge which used this vulnerability.**